Codesley/Codesley/README.md

 ### Hello! 👋

 My name is Kingsley and I recently made the switch to software engineering!
+Before I had a background in customer service and healthcare.
+I have a deep love for building; from legos, to computers, and even keyboard, I am passionate about seeing projects grow from start to end.